JS student dressing in black dress, sitting in the Law Library speaking with two other students.

 Student life

 ASU's Sandra Day O'Connor College of Law offers a rich and vibrant student life.
-Students are involved in range of activities such as service and pro bono work, student organizations, academic law journals, externship programs, and moot court competitions.
+Students are involved in range of activities such as public service and pro bono work, student organizations, academic law journals, externship programs and moot court competitions.

 Students also participate in professional conferences and events organized by the law school or student groups in order to broaden their perspective, gain practical experience, and network.